waltr21/343/c-lectures/PITCHME.md

 The ```&``` symbol here can be read as "address of".
 We are saying that ```y``` is a pointer variable that points to an ```int```.
 We are setting the value of ```y``` to the memory address of where ```x``` is stored.
 ---
 Additionally, we can access the data in the memory location that the pointer points to.
-We can do this by using the ```*``` dereferencing operator:
+We can do this by using the ```*``` (called the dereferencing) operator:

 ```C
 int x = 42;